 Credit: Vitaliy M

 Another reason was that I was never sure if the blocks and flakes ahead were just waiting to come out onto my lap.
-You can see me above doing my best to avoid a block.
-But the main reason for the TWO HOUR lead was that I had to drill a bolt.
+You can see me above doing my best to avoid a block, but the rock on that pitch turned out to be solid.
+The main reason for the TWO HOUR lead was that I had to drill a bolt.
 It was the first time I drilled a bolt on lead as well as the first time I drilled a bolt by hand, and hopefully my last.

 Credit: limpingcrab